cchitsiang/awesome-stars/topics.md

 ## analytics

+- [bagofwords1/bagofwords](https://github.com/bagofwords1/bagofwords) - Chat with your data  -  with memory, rules, and observability built in.
+Deploy in 2 minutes
 - [duckdb/duckdb](https://github.com/duckdb/duckdb) - DuckDB is an analytical in-process SQL database management system
 - [oceanbase/oceanbase](https://github.com/oceanbase/oceanbase) - The Fastest Distributed Database for Transactional, Analytical, and  AI Workloads.
 - [Openpanel-dev/openpanel](https://github.com/Openpanel-dev/openpanel) - Openpanel is an open-source web and product analytics platform that combines the power of Mixpanel with the ease of Plausible and one of the best Google Analytics replacements.